 Don’t exactly squeal with excitement for swimsuit season?
 You’re not alone.
-If you plan on swimming and splashing in the water at some point during the summer, buying a bathing suit is a must.
+If you plan on swimming and splashing in the water at some point during the summer (or resort season), buying a bathing suit is a must.
+In particular, you might be looking for bikini alternatives.

-The thing is, despite so many swimsuit options, why does it seem that most of the ones you see online or at the store are slinky bikinis you would never even consider wearing in public?
+The thing is, despite so many swimwear choices, why does it seem that most options you see online or at the store are slinky bikinis you would never even consider wearing in public?
+Aren’t there any flirty and fun bikini alternatives?

 We’re all about body positivity and carrying yourself with confidence, but that doesn’t mean every woman wants to flaunt it all.
 The great thing is we have the choice.

-We searched high and low to find some great bathing suit styles including one pieces (also called monokinis), tankinis and skirtinis that will flatter your figure no matter what your size or shape.
+We searched high and low to find some great bikini alternatives including one-pieces (also called monokinis), tankinis and skirtinis that will flatter your figure no matter what your size or shape.

 When you have small boobs, halter tops are a good option because it creates a little bit of a cleavage illusion (if that’s what you want) and keeps your perky pair in place Fringe, ruffles and other little frills are also good for small chests because they give more volume, not to mention they’re just really cute.